roastercode/roastercode.github.io/index.md

 ### Learn to improve, improve to learn

+Working on security improvement by design most of the time, so this place is a place to study some things and thought that is not relative to my job time, but help me to test, understand and increase my knowledge.

+On some time, I also write stuff form my needs or for my wishes :)

-Working on security improvement by design [Roaster Code](https://github.com/roastercode) is a study place to make automated stuff with less as possible software layers.
+[Roaster Code](https://github.com/roastercode) is a study place to make automated stuff with less as possible software layers.

 Why use another language when BASH or Rust can make the just as fine as needed?